 In herbal medicine, Quercus has been used as an astringent and an antiseptic.

 Cynthia Gaskill, American Board of Veterinary Toxicology, has written about the Oak.
 She explains that acorn poisoning has been well documented in cattle.
 Very few cases have been confirmed in horses (in the US).
 Symptoms of acorn toxicity include depression and loss of appetite.
 There may be digestive-tract issues: colic, gastric upset and diarrhoea (often bloody).
 Kidney and possibly liver damage are possible.
 The more acute the symptoms, the higher the likelihood of death.
 Horses that experience a gradual onset of symptoms are more likely to survive.

-In November 2013, a large number of horses died in the New Forest, in the UK.
+In November 2013, a large number of horses apparently died in the New Forest, in the UK.
 An article in Horse and Hound states that 31 ponies roaming on the New Forest died, along with 12 cattle.
-In a normal year, many fewer animals die each autumn.
-2013 was a “mast” year, when oaks and apple trees produced plenty of fruit.
+In a normal year, many fewer animals are affected each autumn.
+2013 was what is known as a “mast” year, when oaks and apple trees produced plenty of fruit.
 As such, extreme prudence is necessary.